tobyhodges/studious-happiness/episodes/31-multi-files.md

 ### Updating the repository

 Yet another successful update to the code.
 Let's commit our changes.
-This time, we have new image files we must also commit.
+If we do `git status` we see we also have image files untracked.
+Let's ignore those files because they will likely change as our data changes.

 ~~~
+$ echo "*.png" >> .gitignore
+$ git add .gitignore
+$ git commit -m "ignoring generated images"
-$ git add gdp_plots.py *.png
+$ git add gdp_plots.py
 $ git commit -m "Saves each figure as a separate file."
 ~~~
 {: .bash}